top of page

 Nanobots, Transducers, Artificial Muscles & More

-The old Environmental Robots Inc. (ERI) of Bangor, ME, is now BiomimeticProducts LLC used to be Biomimeticproducts.com and is a world leader when it comes to the manufacturing, research and development, and sales of ionic polymeric metal composites (IPMCs), ionic polymeric conductor nanocomposites, and artificial muscles.
+The old Environmental Robots Inc. (ERI) of Bangor, ME, is now BiomimeticProducts LLC is a world leader when it comes to the manufacturing, research and development, and sales of ionic polymeric metal composites (IPMCs), ionic polymeric conductor nanocomposites, and artificial muscles.
 We also make custom-ordered IPMC robotic soft actuators, energy harvesters, and sensors for all academic, engineering, industrial, medical, and scientific applications.
 Our nanorobots, nanotransducers, energy harvesters, power augmenters, and polymeric, artificial muscles are bio-compatible for medical applications and are MRI-compatible because of quality platinum electrodes.
 Send us an email to

 mohsen.shahinpoor@biomimeticproducts-llc.com